-Bubble Watch: Under .500 might be no problem in 2019
+Bubble Watch: Under .500 might not be a problem in 2019

 The Bulldogs are now playing to improve what's expected to be a No. 6 or 7 seed, and the remainder of the season can be divided neatly in two.
 On the one hand, there will be "taking care of business" games in Starkville against Missouri and Texas A&M. On the other hand, there will be "raise our seed" contests on the road against Auburn and Tennessee.
 Taking care of business comes first, and MSU enters its home game against the Tigers with the Bulldogs' offense in peak form.
 During this current four-game win streak, Ben Howland's team has scored 1.13 points per possession.
 (Updated: Feb.
 23)

 The knock on the Tigers is that that they're an efficient bunch beloved of the NET (having entered the game at Kentucky ranked a lofty No. 20) but that, oh by the way, Auburn doesn't actually beat any good teams.
 Needless to say, losing to the Wildcats at Rupp Arena by 27 points did zero to refute that school of thought.
-Bruce Pearl's men are now just 2-6 against SEC opponents listed as locks, should-be in's or work-to-do's by Bubble Watch, and the wins came at home against Alabama and Florida.
-AU is shown as a No. 8 seed, and, with three Quad 1 opportunities remaining on the schedule, there's still a chance for this team to both improve its position in the bracket and, yes, to shake its "all stats, no statements" reputation.
+Bruce Pearl's men are now just 2-6 against SEC opponents listed as locks, should-be-ins or work-to-dos by Bubble Watch, and the wins came at home against Alabama and Florida.
+AU is shown as a No. 8 seed, and with three Quad 1 opportunities remaining on the schedule, there's still a chance for this team to both improve its position in the bracket and, yes, to shake its "all stats, no statements" reputation.
 (Updated: Feb.
 23)

 Georgia's Tyree Crump missed a 3 at the buzzer, and Ole Miss escaped with a 72-71 win at home.
 Coming on the heels of a 79-64 loss at South Carolina, the surprisingly close call marked the second game in a row where the Rebels have looked less than formidable.
 Now Kermit Davis and his men are being shown as a potential No. 8 seed in mock brackets as they prepare to host Tennessee.
 Watch the paint in this first of two huge upcoming Quad 1 opportunities for Ole Miss.
 The Rebels play the best interior D of any SEC team not named Kentucky, while the Volunteers are 2-point-scoring masters.
 Speaking of UK, the Wildcats will also be coming to Oxford in this closing stretch of games.
 (Updated: Feb.
 23)